 Step 3 – View All File Delivery Activity in a Single Dashboard

-After files have started being exchanged between FTP endpoints with OptiPaaS, the enterprise and subscribed organizations with self-service access can go to the “File Delivery Dashboard” to monitor file transfer activities.
+After files have started being exchanged between endpoints with Thru, the enterprise and subscribed organizations with self-service access can go to the “File Delivery Dashboard” to monitor file transfer activities.

 Figure 8 – The enterprise can view and download files transferred across all transports from the File Delivery Dashboard including delivered/failed transfers.

-To see Thru OptiPaaS in action, watch this short demonstration video.
+To see Thru in action, watch this short MFTaaS demonstration video.

-To try OptiPaaS today, go here to create a free account in the OptiPaaS Developer Portal.
+To try Thru for 30 days, create a free account for MFTaaS in the Thru Portal.

-Go here to schedule time with a Thru associate who can answer all of your questions about Thru’s managed file transfer offering.
+Schedule time with a Thru expert who can answer all of your questions about Thru’s managed file transfer offering.

 [Note: This blog was originally posted on February 24, 2017, and was recently updated to demonstrate the latest Thru features]